dxw/php-missing/README.md

 MIT - see COPYING.md

-\Missing\Int\ordinal and \Missing\Int\ordinalize were ported from the Rails active_support module, also licensed under MIT.
+\Missing\Int::ordinal and \Missing\Int::ordinalize were ported from the Rails active_support module, also licensed under MIT.